-3. From 20 September 2021, until the audit has been completed, Local Government

-Electors and their representatives also have:

-- the right to question the Auditor General about the accounts. - the right to attend before the Auditor General and make objections to the accounts or any item in them.
+- 3. From 12 September 2022, until the audit has been completed, Local Government Electors and their representatives also have: - the right to question the Auditor General about the accounts. - the right to attend before the Auditor General and make objections to the accounts or any item in them.
 Written notice of an objection must first be given to the Auditor General.
 A copy of the written notice must also be given to the council.

-The Auditor General can be contacted via: Community Council Audits, Audit Wales, 24 Cathedral Road Cardiff CF11 9LJ.
+The Auditor General can be contacted via: Community Council Audits, Audit Wales, 24 Cathedral Road Cardiff CF11 9LJ or by email at communitycouncilaudits@audit.wales.